VShopApp/docs/docs/index.md

 # Welcome

-This is the official VShop documentation.
+Welcome to the official VShop documentation.
 For additional support, please join our [Discord Server](https://vshop.one/discord).